Helping You Keep Up On HR Compliance – And Keeping Your Employees And Business Safe

 Meanwhile, several states have taken action to extend workers’ compensation coverage to include Covid-19 as a work-related illness.
 They have enacted legislation creating a presumption of coverage for various types of workers, which shifts the burden of proof onto the employer to demonstrate that Covid was not contracted at work.

 As a result, it is more than likely that workers’ compensation claims will increase in the near future.
 We understand that managing those claims will require resources and expertise, especially as requirements vary across states for many of our business clients.
 We have established relationships with payroll representatives, who are on-hand to help you reduce the costs associated with Covid19 and other workplace injuries and illnesses.
+For questions or to get started contact Yari Rehmanim at and Kate Ferris at .
 As always, we are here to help you take a proactive approach to improve safety and minimizing risk, including the risk of litigation.

 Stay safe & healthy,